emspay/ems-online-zencart/README.md

 * MySQL v5.4 and above

 ## Installation
- 1. Download the plugin from the merchant portal.
-This plugin is located on the Service page under Open Source Plugins.
-Click on the ZIP link near ZenCart.

- 2. Upload all of the folders in the ZIP file into your ZenCart public path (no files are transferred).
+ 1. Upload all of the folders in the ZIP file into your ZenCart public path (no files are transferred).
 You can use an sFTP or SCP program, for example, to upload the files.
 There are various sFTP clients that you can download free of charge from the internet, such as WinSCP or Filezilla.

- 3. Go to your ZenCart admin environment 'Localization' > ' Orders Status' > click 'Insert' button and add new order statuses as follows:
+ 2. Go to your ZenCart admin environment 'Localization' > ' Orders Status' > click 'Insert' button and add new order statuses as follows:

     - Order Status field
     - Completed